MazeMap/Leaflet.LayerGroup.Collision/README.md

 This plugin uses Vladimir Agafonkin's `rbush` library for the grunt work of detecting bounding box collisions.

 Caveats: this plugin expects markers to not change dinamically, to not be draggable, and marker deletion is not supported (yet).
-Currently everything is recalculated on zoom change and no caching is performed
+Currently everything is recalculated on zoom change.
+Only partial data caching is done - marker bounding boxes are cached; collisions per zoom level are recalculated.

 Usage